Study of the Emergence of a Gluon Mass Scale from Center Vortices Using a Wave-Functional Formalism: Introduction

-In Refs.~\cite{Ambjorn2000,Forcrand2001}, both types of topological configurations were found to be interconnected in the YM vacuum, forming nonoriented center vortices or chains.
-In $SU(2)$, the flux emanating from monopoles, identified in Abelian-projected configurations, was shown to be collimated along pairs of center vortices.
-Similar measurements in $SU(3)$ are consistent with this picture~\cite{Stack2002}.
+In Refs.~\cite{Ambjorn2000,Forcrand2001}, center vortices and Cartan monopoles were found to be interconnected in the YM vacuum, forming nonoriented center vortices or chains.
+In SU(2), the flux emanating from monopoles, identified in Abelian-projected configurations, was shown to be collimated along pairs of center vortices.
+Similar measurements in SU(3) are consistent with this picture~\cite{Stack2002}.
 Furthermore, the combination of oriented and nonoriented center vortices can carry a nonvanishing topological charge~\cite{Engelhardt2000}.

 A theoretical framework in which an ensemble of collimated oriented and nonoriented center vortices induce a confining electric flux tube between quarks, and thus a Wilson loop area law, was proposed in Ref.~\cite{mixed}.
 The monopoles are non-Abelian, with a magnetic flux that is not isotropically distributed.
 Instead, they interpolate a pair of center vortices carrying different Cartan fluxes (nonoriented center vortices).
-In this proposal, it was argued that the partition function for percolating center-vortex worldsurfaces can be described by non-Abelian gauge-field Goldstone modes, while monopole worldlines are captured by effective adjoint scalar Higgs fields.
-This yields the appropriate field content for the spontaneous symmetry-breaking (SSB) pattern $SU(N) \to Z(N)$, which supports confining flux tubes with the correct asymptotic $N$-ality and allows for an Abelian-like transverse action density (see \cite{prospecting} and references therein).

-The ensemble of oriented and nonoriented center vortices was reassessed in Ref.~\cite{wavefunctional}, where a wave functional for the Abelian-projected configurations was proposed.
-This work clarified why an Abelian-projected scenario can also display a Wilson loop area law with $N$-ality, as observed in the lattice \cite{Bali1996,Ambjorn2000,Koma2003,Sakumichi2014}.
+For a detailed discussion and visualization of these configurations, although in the Higgs phase, see Ref. \cite{conf-qg}.
+In this proposal, it was argued that the partition function for percolating center-vortex world surfaces can be described by non-Abelian gauge-field Goldstone modes, while monopole worldlines are captured by effective adjoint scalar Higgs fields.
+This yields the appropriate field content for the spontaneous symmetry-breaking pattern SU(N) $\to$ Z(N), which supports confining flux tubes with the correct asymptotic $N$-ality and allows for an Abelian-like transverse action density (see \cite{prospecting} and references therein).
+This ensemble of oriented and nonoriented center vortices, constructed in terms of elementary vortex branches that can be matched in groups of $N$, was reassessed in Ref.~\cite{wavefunctional}.
+In that work, a wave functional for the Abelian-projected configurations peaked on the mixed ensemble was proposed.
+Recently, these ideas were settled in the lattice, based on a matrix-model representation of surfaces~\cite{weingarten-new}.
+In this way, the relation between percolating world surfaces and gauge-field Goldstone modes was firmly established.
+These works clarified why an Abelian-projected scenario can display confining flux tubes with $N$-ality, as observed in the lattice \cite{Bali1996,Ambjorn2000,Koma2003,Sakumichi2014}.
+This scenario was reviewed in Refs. \cite{review-paper,proc}, which include a visualization of possible center-vortex matchings.